Jennifer Sheaffer, Front Office

 Blair Williams, Community Communications Coordinator

-When I’m not working at Island Montessori, you can likely find me helping promote Good Hops Brewing, being a summer kayak instructor for Kayak Carolina, enjoying live music, and spending time with my husband and our fur babies - Little, Emmy Lou, June, and Ruby Doo!
+When I’m not working at Island Montessori, you can likely find me volunteering at the Carolina Beach Lifepoint campus, being a summer kayak instructor for Kayak Carolina, enjoying live music, and spending time with my husband and our fur babies - Little, Emmy Lou, June, and Ruby Doo!

 Michelle Leonard, Children's School Front Office

-I am thrilled to be a part of the Island Montessori family!
-I have always enjoyed working with children and watching them learn and grow and the Montessori method has always been something I have been interested in.
 I was raised in Lexington, NC and spent most every weekend and summer coming to Carolina Beach to spend time with my great-grandmother.
 I moved to Greensboro, NC to attend college and stayed there for most of my adult life until my children and I moved to Carolina Beach in 2010.
 While attending UNC Greensboro I earned a Bachelor’s Degree in Psychology and a Master’s Degree in Elementary Education.
 I taught 2nd, 3rd, and 5th grades for ten years in at-risk schools as well as an arts-based charter school before choosing to stay home with my twins, Matthew and Elizabeth.
-For the last ten or so years, I have been raising my children and have been heavily involved in their school as a classroom volunteer, media center volunteer, Vice President of Fundraising and PTA President for their school.
-When I’m not at Island Montessori, you will most likely find me in my car driving my children to their many after school activities or you may find me taking care of our three cats, one dog, one guinea pig and two birds.
+I was heavily involved in their elementary school as a classroom volunteer, media center volunteer, Vice President of Fundraising and PTA President.
+When I’m not at Island Montessori, you will most likely find me in my car driving my children to their many after school activities or traveling to cheer competitions.

 Melissa Jeffreys, Reading Interventionist